HemangJangir/papersetu2/OTP_FLOW_FIX.md

 - Test signup with existing verified email → Should show error
 - Test signup with existing unverified email → Should allow re-registration
 - Test login with unverified user → Should redirect to OTP
-- Test OTP verification → Should work correctly
+- Test OTP verification → Should work correctly and auto-login user
 - Test cleanup command → Should remove old unverified users

+## Recent Fixes (Latest Update)
+- **Auto-login after OTP verification**: Users are now automatically logged in after successful OTP verification
+- **Session flags**: Added `login_verification` flag to distinguish between new registration and login verification
+- **Welcome email**: Only sent for new registrations, not for login verification
+- **Form validation**: Updated to allow re-registration for unverified users
+- **Cleanup tested**: Successfully cleaned up old unverified users